gooftroop/treehouse/README.md

 }
 ```

-It is highly recommended that you use [node-config](https://github.com/lorenwest/node-config/wiki) as your configuration library and to pass the resulting configuration object to Axon.
-Axon expects, at minimum, the following configuration structure when accessing configuration variables:
+It is highly recommended that you use [node-config](https://github.com/lorenwest/node-config/wiki) as your configuration library and to pass the resulting configuration object to Treehouse.
+Treehouse expects, at minimum, the following configuration structure when accessing configuration variables:

 ```
 {
   body: { ... }, // configuration for koa-body
   cors: { ... }, // configuration for koa-cors
   compress: {},  // configuration for koa-compress
-  loggers: {     // Axon logger configuration
+  loggers: {     // Treehouse logger configuration
     handlers: {
       access: {
         name: 'access',